ianfr/adsl-cpp/README.md

 # adsl-cpp: A Data Science Library for C++
 ![logo](logo.png)
 ## Description
-The ADSL C++17 project is a library for performant and straightforward data science.
+The ADSL C++ project is a library for performant and straightforward data science.
 ADSL includes:

 * A library for manipulating data
 * Scatterplots and other data visualizations _(via Gnuplot)_